ablot/cellfinder-documentation/installation/downloading-files.md

   disk space\)

-* `--atlas download path` The path to download the atlas into.
+* `--download-path` The path to download the atlas into.

   \(Requires 1.2GB disk space\).
 Defaults to `/tmp`.